• Skip to primary navigation

 • The dough is very sticky so I recommend wetting a spoon or knife to help you spread the batter in the pan.

-• Be sure to line your baking pan with parchment paper to make these bars easy to remove from the pan.
-I don't recommend using non-stick baking pans (you can read why in my post on the best non toxic bakeware).
+• Be sure to line your baking pan with parchment paper to make these bars easier to remove from the pan.
+I don't recommend using non-stick baking pans (you can read why in my guide to the best non-toxic bakeware).

 • Let these bars cool completely before cutting them.
 If you want to cool them faster you can put the pan in the fridge.